Renal Diet Plan with Indian Food

 Answer:

-The amount of water you should consume on a chronic kidney disease diet depends on individual needs and medical history.
+The amount of water you should consume on a chronic kidney disease diet depends on your own needs.
+Your medical history also plays a role.
+You should drink at least 4 litres of water everyday.

 Share This Post